 God’s sequence of events is provided us in Paul’s two letters to the godly Thessalonians.
 Paul spent only three weeks with these saints (Acts 17:3), yet we see that he had taught them about the two phases of Christ’s Second Advent, things we presently have difficulty apprehending!
 Obviously we must employ divine power to demolish strongholds (2 Cor.
 10:4-5 NIV), preconceived constructs, and pay attention to what Paul explains in these two short epistles.

-Regarding the first event, our rescue, Jesus revealed directly to Paul that it will be immediately preceded by the resurrection of the dead in Christ: According to the Lord’s word, we tell you that we who are still alive, who are left until the coming of the Lord, will certainly not precede those who have fallen asleep.
+Regarding the first event, the rescue of Christ’s overcomers, Jesus revealed directly to Paul that it will be immediately preceded by the resurrection of the dead in Christ: According to the Lord’s word, we tell you that we who are still alive, who are left until the coming of the Lord, will certainly not precede those who have fallen asleep.
 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up [Greek: harpazo] together with them in the clouds to meet the Lord in the air.
 (1 Thess 4:15-17).

 <>< <>< <><